 1. Be Clear

 One of the essential qualities of an entrepreneur is clarity.
-The entrepreneur must possess a crystal clear vision of the company’s mission, responsibilities of each employee, short-term goals, etc. This shows employees that there is a logic behind your decisions as well as your optimism about the future.
+The entrepreneur must possess a crystal clear vision of each employee’s mission, responsibilities, short-term goals, etc. This shows employees that there is a logic behind your decisions and your optimism about the future.
 Besides, a lack of a vision is an extremely common culprit of business failure.

 Without a vision, your employees will always question your decisions and your motivation for starting a business.
 They simply won’t know where the company is going.
 Wouldn’t it be hard to see yourself working at a company with an uncertain future?